Relatives say at least 5 US citizens killed in north Mexico

 Another relative, Julian LeBaron, said on his Facebook page the dead woman was Rhonita Maria LeBaron.
 She apparently died along with her twin 6-month-old babies and two other children aged 8 and 10.

-The first relative said as many as 15 others were missing after the attack, which he attributed to drug cartel gunmen.
-He said he saw dozens of heavily armed gunmen near the burned-out vehicle.
+The first relative attributed the attack to drug cartel gunmen and said he saw dozens of heavily armed gunmen near the burned-out vehicle.

 The man said a convoy of three vehicles had set out Monday from La Mora — a decades-old settlement founded as part of an offshoot of The Church of Jesus Christ of Latter-day Saints — but were attacked by cartel gunmen in what he said may have been a case of mistaken identity.
-Two of the three vehicles with two women and 13 children were still missing.
+Two of the three vehicles believed to be carrying two women and 13 children were still missing.

 Authorities in Sonora state and the U.S. Embassy did not immediately respond to requests for comment.